HenokMekuanint/KNAPSACK_AND_TSP/README.md

 KnapSack and Travveling Sales man problem Using genetic algorithm hill climbing and Simulated annealing Assignment II
-Make a group of a maximum of 3 students (30 pts)
 1. The knapsack problem is a problem in combinatorial optimization: Given a set of items, each with a weight and a value, determine the number of each item included in a collection so that the total weight is less than or equal to a given limit and the total value